 Looking for job opportunities outside the Cree Nation Government?
 The Cree Human Resources Development Department also posts job opportunities available across Eeyou Istchee.

-- Three to five years of relevant work experience.
+• One to three years of relevant work experience.

 Knowledge and Abilities

-- Strong organizational skills and ability to coordinate multiple projects
+• Organizational skills and the ability to coordinate multiple projects.

-- Demonstrated ability to work under significant pressure and to adapt to a changing environment and the ability to demonstrate excellent cartography skills
+• Ability to work under pressure and to adapt to a changing environment.

 The Cree Nation Government may, at its discretion, waive any or all of the aforementioned requirements if a suitable candidate who is a JBNQA beneficiary accepts to follow a training plan determined by the Cree Nation Government as a condition of employment.